 Tapeworm infection is treated with oral medication.
 The medications work by dissolving or attacking the adult tapeworm.
 The medications may not target eggs.

-Surgery may occasionally be needed for pork tapeworm in the brain
+Surgery may occasionally be needed for pork tapeworm larvae in the brain

 Proper hygiene is essential to avoid re-infection.
 Always wash your hands before eating or after going to the bathroom.